 - LO 6.1 Critical understanding of current technologies in sample preparation and microscopic examination of cells and tissues, including their gross structure, ultrastructure and changes occurring during disease.
-KU (Cellular and Molecular Pathology) - LO 6.2 In depth understanding of current methods of isolation, identification, characterisation and classification of human pathogens, including the impact of advances in science and technology on public health.
+KU (Cellular and Molecular Pathology) - LO 6.2 In depth understanding of current methods of isolation, identification, characterization, diversity and classification of human pathogens, including the impact of advances in science and technology on public health.
 KU (Medical Microbiology in the Genomic Era) - LO 6.3 Critical understanding of the causes and consequences of diseases associated with abnormal immune function, and advances in immunological methods.
-KU (Clinical Immunology and Immunohaematology)

-- LO 6.4 Critical understanding of different elements that constitute blood in normal and disease state, the principles of biochemical investigation used in the diagnosis, treatment and monitoring of disease.
+KU (Clinical Immunology and Immunohaematology) - LO 6.4 Critical understanding of different elements that constitute blood in normal and disease state, the principles of biochemical investigation used in the diagnosis, treatment and monitoring of disease.
 KU (Diagnostic Biochemistry and Haematology) - LO 6.5 Ability to design and carry out an independent research project within an appropriate area, record, analyse and interpret results, and produce a detailed and coherent written project report.
 PPP (Research Project) - LO 6.6 Ability to use a multidisciplinary systematic approach and exercising your own professional judgement within the legal and ethical boundaries of the biomedical sciences.
-PPP (Cellular and Molecular Pathology) - LO 6.7 Clear strategies to identify methods/tools appropriate in the results interpretation, including effective use of statistical and bioinformatics methods, ability to justify their choice and to critically evaluate their success.
-KTS (Research Project, Medical Microbiology in the Genomic Era, Clinical Immunology and Immunohaematology) - LO 6.8 Effective and interactive working within a group to formulate approaches to the task in hand; ability to seek and recognise support and to be proactive in group members' roles, particularly leadership, take responsibility for your actions and reflect on and evaluate your work.
+PPP (Cellular and Molecular Pathology) - Clear strategies to identify methods/tools appropriate in the results interpretation, including effective use of statistical and bioinformatics methods, ability to justify their choice and to critically evaluate their success.
+KTS (Research Project, Medical Microbiology in the Genomic Era, Clinical Immunology and Immunohaematology) - LO 6.8 Effective and interactive working within a group to formulate approaches to the task in hand; problem solving, the ability to seek and recognise support and to be proactive in group members' roles, particularly leadership, take responsibility for your actions and reflect on and evaluate your work.
 Communicate through individual oral presentation and be able to answer questions from the audience competently.
-KTS (Diagnostic Biochemistry and Haematology) - LO 6.9 That all the competencies documented in the Health and Care Professions Council's (HCPC) Standards of Proficiency have been met.
-PPP
+KTS (Diagnostic Biochemistry and Haematology)